Table of Contents Show

-However, those that pursue real estate investing as a business likely benefitted from the new tax legislation.
-This includes the ability to deduct more depreciation, and hence improve your cash flow.
-It is an arcane but an important consideration.
+However, those pursuing real estate investing as a business likely benefitted from the new tax legislation.
+Using the ability to deduct more depreciation and hence improve your cash flow.
+It is an arcane but essential consideration.

-You can expense certain items, such as mortgage payments, insurance, taxes, and repairs, immediately.
+You can immediately expense certain items, such as mortgage payments, insurance, taxes, and repairs.

 Depreciation falls into a different category.
-This is the amount the Internal Revenue Service allows you to expense annually for a period of time for normal wear and tear.
-This includes the purchase price (but not the portion for land) and any long-term improvements you have made.
+The Internal Revenue Service amount allows you to expense annually for some time for everyday wear and tear.
+Including the purchase price (but not the portion for land) and any long-term improvements you have made.
 This differs from regular maintenance and repairs, such as a paint job.

-In New York, you may choose to invest in condo units given their preponderance.
-It is more challenging to purchase co-ops as an investment since the board places restrictions on subletting.
+You may choose to invest in condo units in New York, given their preponderance.
+However, purchasing co-ops as an investment is more challenging since the board restricts subletting.

 The law made it easier for real estate buyers to take advantage of this provision.
 However, the provision is only available to those that operate real estate as a business.
-Among other things, you have to pursue a profit and work regularly and continuously (although you can hire someone to manage it for you).
-If it is an investment, it will not qualify.
+You must pursue a profit and work regularly and continuously (although you can hire someone to manage it).
+In addition, if it is an investment, it will not qualify.

 If real estate investing is your business, you can now use Section 179 to deduct personal property used in the residential rental.
 Previously, you could not do so.
-Therefore, if you buy a new refrigerator or furniture and put it into the rental unit, you can deduct the full amount in the first year.
-You may also deduct property and equipment that are offsite but used in running the business.
+Therefore, if you buy a new refrigerator or furniture and put it into the rental unit, you can deduct the total in the first year.
+You may also deduct property and offsite equipment used in running the business.
 These include computers, cell phones, and office equipment.

-The upshot is that the new law’s more generous depreciation rules made it more favorable for New York City’s real estate investors that recently purchased property or plan to going forward.
+The upshot is that the new law’s more generous depreciation rules made it more favorable for New York City’s real estate investors who recently purchased property or planned to go forward.

-First, the TCJA doubled the maximum allowable deduction to $1 million, if you purchased the property in 2018.
-This amount increases annually since it gets for inflation.
+First, the TCJA doubled the maximum allowable deduction to $1 million if you purchased the property in 2018.
+This increases yearly since it adjusts for inflation.
 Second, there is a phase-out, which the new law increased.
-The deduction limit currently starts at $2.5 million, which is also inflation-adjusted each year, from $2 million.
+Third, the deduction limit starts at $2.5 million, which is also inflation-adjusted yearly, from $2 million.

 You can only take the deduction to the extent your business earns a profit.
 Therefore, it cannot create a loss or widen your loss.

-The major advantage of taking Section 179 deduction is the upfront expense in the first year.
-However, when you sell the property, the IRS treats this amount as depreciation recapture.
+The primary advantage of taking a Section 179 deduction is the upfront expense in the first year.
+However, the IRS treats this amount as depreciation recapture when you sell the property.
 This gets taxed at a higher rate (up to 37% plus 3.8% net investment tax) than the capital gains tax rate.
-If you deduct depreciation over the average 27.5 year recovery period, the tax on that portion of the gain is 25% plus the 3.8%.
+If you deduct depreciation over the average 27.5-year recovery period, the tax on that portion of the gain is 25% plus 3.8%.